mesushan/Support-Vector-Machine-Social-Network-Ads/README.md

 ## Conclusion
-Fromt the two models, it is clear that for this dataset, the non-linear kernel (default) is better than the linear kernel svm as it predicts more accurately and the graph shows that too.
+From the two models, it is clear that for this dataset, the non-linear kernel (default) is better than the linear kernel svm as it predicts more accurately and the graph illustrates it clearly.